-Satellite images and tracking maps of Category 5 Major Hurricane Maria 2017, September 16 - October 2.
+Satellite images, weather maps and tracks of Category 5 Major Hurricane Maria 2017, September 16 - October 2.
 Max wind speed 175mph.

 Active deep convection at the center of Maria appears to have ceased this morning (September 30) after the cyclone crossed a sharp SST gradient, and SSTs below 23 deg C are unlikely to allow persistent convection to redevelop.
 Recent visible satellite imagery and data from a late arriving ASCAT pass at 13:48 UTC indicate the presence of a sharp wind shift extending from near the center of Maria well to the northeast, suggesting that the cyclone has acquired frontal characteristics.
 Based on this, Maria is now classified as extratropical, and this is the last advisory.